 Overall, they have a wonderful personality and are full of life.
 They can be a bit stubborn, but they are certainly a whole lot of fun to be around.

 The Chi Chi’s Diet

 From a diet point of view, the Chi Chi does not eat that much, which is no surprise considering its size.

-You are only looking at providing them with around one cup of food per day, and that is really not that much at all.
+You are only looking at providing them with around one cup of food per day, and that is not that much at all.

-However, it does also mean that you can ill afford to make mistakes with their food as they must get all of their nutrients in a small amount, and that is then going to mean you have to provide them with a high-quality dry food.
+However, it does also mean that you can ill afford to make mistakes with their food as they must get all of their nutrients in a small amount, and that is then going to mean you have to provide them with high-quality dry food.